litespeedtech/helm-chart/helm-chart-sources/ls-k8s-webadc/README.md

 ## Notable changes

+### 0.2.1 December 2, 2022
+- [Improvement] Support detecting the load of the Gateway CRDs after the controller is loaded.
+However, Gateway CRDs should not be unloaded without unloading the controller.
+- [Improvement] Additional changes for Kubernetes Gateway v1beta1.
+- [Bug Fix] Fixed a memory leak in normal operations.

 ### 0.2.0 November 10, 2022
 - [Feature] Kubernetes Gateway API support.
 See https://gateway-api.sigs.k8s.io/ for a full description of the feature.
 - [Bug Fix] Adjusted helm to allow proper deletion of configmaps.